BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryErodeImage.md

-# ITK Binary Erode Image Filter (ITKBinaryErodeImage)
+# ITK Binary Erode Image Filter

 Fast binary erosion of a single intensity value in the image.